pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

     pauses the simulation or continues it after it has been paused, the button label changes properly

 *STOP / KILL*
-    it is active only while the simulation is paused, if the label is *KILL* than the program is waiting for the kernel to finish the calculations for a simulatiom cycle (which is performed by the Fortran-compiled module) and can be interrupted by killing the kernel process only
+    stops the simulation.
+It is active only while the simulation is paused.
+If the button label changes froom *STOP* to *KILL*, the program is waiting for the kernel to finish the calculations for a simulation cycle (which is performed by the Fortran-compiled module) and can be interrupted by killing the kernel process only.
+    A confirmation window is opened before killing the kernel.

-In the bottom part of the main window there are two sliders also, by which it is possibile to change how often the otput data are shown on the text window and on the runtime plots.
+In the bottom part of the main window there are two sliders also, by which it is possibile to change how often the output data are shown on the text window and on the runtime plots.
+Beside them, there is a small text area in which the values of these parameters are written, together with the timestep.
+The latter can not be changed during the simulation, but is determined by the *dt* entry in the *ccpla.conf* file.

 .. image:: https://raw.githubusercontent.com/pietromandracci/pysica/master/doc/plasmapro/figure_gui-buttons.png